 December 2016, a one-page article Karakul Sheep: Their American History, was the inside back cover of The Shepherd magazine in their feature “Focus: Karakuls”

 December 2016, two articles were the back pages of The Shepherd magazine in their feature “Focus: Karakuls”; the first Pine Lane Farm Karakuls, by Letty Klein; the second American Karakul Sheep, by Deborah Y. Hunter and Julia DeVlieg

 Fall 2016, PRESS RELEASE: Karakul Shepherds Alliance in the Black Sheep Newsletter, proceeded by Letty Klein’s introduction of the Alliance in her front page article Michigan Shepherding (with COLOR photos)

 Karakul sheep have a unique place in American culinary history.
 Karakuls were nominated in Slow Food USA – Ark of Taste

 June 18, 2015–The American Karakul circle of breeders lost a valued friend.
 Read a bit about Myrtle Dow’s life before she became a shepherd of Black Pines Sheep.
-Below is a small collection of photos from the 1st Karakul Gathering in Estes Park, Colorado, June 1993, with Myrtle doing what she did best in the world of Natural Colored and Karakul sheep.
+Below is a small collection of photos from the Estes Park Wool Market sheep shows (Colorado) June 1996, with Myrtle doing what she did best in the world of Karakul & Natural Colored sheep.